boldbi/bold-bi-docs/docs/embedding-options/iframe-embedding/datasource-embedding-using-single-sign-on.md

 ## Sample to embed data source in edit mode using SSO authentication

-You can download the sample [here](https://www.syncfusion.com/downloads/support/directtrac/general/ze/EmbedDashboardUsingSSO-1689837049).
+You can download the [sample](https://www.syncfusion.com/downloads/support/directtrac/general/ze/EmbedDashboardUsingSSO-1689837049).